 The depth to which graves are excavated complies with the guidelines set out in the Local Authorities Cemetery Order.
-No grave shall be excavated by any person unless appointed by the Burial Authority.
+No grave shall be excavated by any person unless appointed by LRC Burial Services.

 The Local Authorities Cemetery Order (LACO), Schedule 2, Article 10, Part 1 states: